HACSATT™ – Hall’s Anatomical Common Sense Approach To Treatment

 Above are just SOME things I consider in treating any of those problems – and many others.

-They don’t teach that interactivity in any detail in primary or high schools so when most people feel sore in a particular area, they immediately assume their pain is just related to where they feel it.
+They don’t teach that INTERACTIVITY in any detail in primary or high schools (and, apparently, in Anatomy and Physiology subjects at university – judging by what I’ve been told by many uni students).
+So, when most people feel sore in a particular area, they immediately assume their pain is just related to where they feel it.

 It often results in unnecessary return visits that sometimes continue for much longer and with less success than if no treatment was given at all.
 Return visits also can quickly drain any entitlement you might have to private health fund rebates.

-Unfortunately, due to the medico-politics of AHPRA (Australian Health Practitioners Regulation Agency – for medical and allied health practitioners), most doctors never refer their patients to remedial massage therapists for common muscle and joint pain issues.
+Unfortunately, due to the medico-politics of AHPRA (Australian Health Practitioners Regulation Agency – for medical and allied health practitioners), most doctors never suggest to their patients to try remedial massage therapists for common muscle and joint pain issues.
+Medico-politics prevent them from formally referring massage as a treatment.

-Remedial therapists are regulated by Government (with things like qualifications, skills, knowledge, insurance, continuing education, first aid, ethics, etc) but are not registered with AHPRA or controlled by AHPRA hierarchy.
-So, in most cases, only the better informed doctors ever refer people to remedial therapists.
+Remedial therapists are regulated by Government (with things like qualifications, skills, knowledge, insurance, continuing education, first aid, hygiene, ethics, etc) but are not registered with AHPRA or controlled by AHPRA hierarchy.
+So, in most cases, only the better-informed doctors ever suggest their patients try remedial massage.
 As a result, many doctors’ patients don’t get the early remedial massage intervention that could save them considerable unnecessary pain and extra costs.

-In my opinion, the Department of Veterans Affairs is also wasting hundreds of millions of dollars every year because it does not allow its DVA pensioners to access REMEDIAL MASSAGE with their Gold or White Cards.
-So it is often ONLY the problem or original injury/surgery area that DVA approved physical therapists focus on and more often than not that only PROLONGS those issues instead of fixing them or reducing the pain.
+In my opinion, the Defence Department and Department of Veterans Affairs are also wasting hundreds of millions of dollars every year because they do not allow serving members or DVA pensioners to access REMEDIAL MASSAGE as part of their normal health entitlements or with their Gold or White Cards.
+From what I’ve been told by many Defence members and DVA veterans, it is often ONLY the problem or original injury/surgery area that physical therapists focus on and that often PROLONGS those issues instead of fixing them or reducing the pain.

 My final comments in the above five paragraphs are not assumptions on my part.
 They were prompted by what I’ve been told over many years by thousands of my remedial massage clients who have been to other therapists/practitioners and tried different treatments.